 On the other hand, there are some legitimate things to consider before signing up.

 - There is no cash option for redeeming points.

 - Depending on your country, you may only be eligible for monthly sweepstakes entries rather than gift card rewards.

-- Some people may not feel comfortable allowing an app to collect data.
-That’s a reasonable concern, but keep in mind that the data does not include personal information.
+- Some people may not feel comfortable allowing an app to collect their data.
+That’s a reasonable concern, but keep in mind that the data does not include any personal information.